tariqdaouda/rabaDB/README.rst

 rabaDB allows you to change the schemas of your classes on the fly.
 That means that you can add and remove fields from your class definitions at any moment during the developement and rabaDB will take care of composing with the SQL backend.
-However keep in mind that whenever you remove a field, all the information relative to this field are lost for ever.
+However keep in mind that whenever you remove a field, all the information relative to that field are lost forever.

 You can even erase whole class definitions from you code, and rabaDB will automatically update the database.

 Indexation